The Accessible Technology Skills Gap

 Work with colleges and universities to expand curriculum to include accessible technology skills.

 Earlier this year PEAT began providing direct support to Teach Access to help them build resources and amplify their message.
 PEAT is also helping Teach Access administer grants awarded to faculty members hoping to infuse accessibility principles into their existing courses.

 Scale and expand the Teach Access model to address the skills gap by offering students opportunities for “study away” training and job experience programs with tech companies.

 The inaugural Teach Access Study Away program recently brought together faculty, industry partners and 25 students from four universities to explore the field of accessibility in Silicon Valley.
 The program equips students to be advocates of accessibility, build their professional networks, and learn about accessibility career paths.

-Apprenticeships are on the rise due to employer demand and proven results.
+Apprenticeship programs are on the rise due to employer demand and proven results.
 In June 2017 an Executive Order called for the nationwide expansion of apprenticeship programs to be led by the Department of Labor (DOL).
-To support these goals, PEAT and the DOL-funded IT apprenticeship intermediary Apprenti are partnering to build bridges between the technology industry and inclusive apprenticeships.
-Learn more about apprenticeships.
+To support these goals, PEAT and the DOL-funded IT apprenticeship intermediary Apprenti are partnering to build bridges between the technology industry and inclusive apprenticeship programs.
+Learn more about apprenticeship programs.